Are you looking for up-to-date training in teaching reading?

 raised by your staff.

-Training can be about the initial teaching of reading, or progression, or helping
+Training can be about the initial teaching of reading with a short session about

-older children or adults with reading difficulties, or preparing children to read
+progression, or helping older children or adults with reading difficulties, or preparing

-in a pre-school setting.
-It can be adapted for advisors, headteachers, teachers,
+children to read in a pre-school setting.
+It can be adapted for advisers, headteachers,

 For the past forty years, many teachers have been told that children should learn

 by discovery and problem solving.
 With this philosophy, the role of the teacher is

 not to teach, but to organise activities and provide the right learning environment.

 There is no doubt that this is effective in some situations, but for learning how